 - Olive oil

-- Ground beef – ground turkey can also be used in place of the ground beef.
+- Ground beef – I recommend using a leaner ground beef for this recipe.
+Either 85/15 or 90/10 will work well in the soup.
+Ground turkey can also be used in place of the ground beef.

 - Canned diced tomatoes